 India is a diverse country, where some region is well-known for the most wet area in the world, but some part is on the dry desert, a large area is on the coastline, some part is on the Himalayan alpine region, river deltas to tropical islands region are also available in India.
 India is one of the 17 Megadiverse countries in the World, belongs in the four bio-diverse hotspots - The Western Ghats and Sri Lanka, The Eastern Himalayas, Indo-Burma, Sundaland.

 Indian forests perform an important role to make a healthy environment and it reduce air pollutions.
-Near about 19.26% of total indian areas are covered with forest. these forests can be classified in six major groups namely, 1. moist tropical, 2. dry tropical, 3.
-Montane sub tropical, 4.
-Montane temperate, 5. sub alpine and 6. alpine forest.
+Indian forests can be classified in six major groups namely, 1.
+Moist tropical forest, 2.
+Dry tropical forest, 3.
+Montane sub-tropical forest, 4.
+Montane temperate forest, 5.
+Sub-alpine forest and 6.
+Alpine forest.

 Important plant varieties include bamboos, epiphytes, Aini, Semul, Gutel, mundane, Hopea, Benteak, Kadam Irul, rosewood, Haldu, Kanju, Bijasal, Kusum, Bomsum, Indian chestnut, Litsea, Holloch, Champa and Mesua etc.

 This types of forests mainly found in Indian Northern Hilly regions and some states of Southern India.
 Basically, these forests are generated where average annual rainfall ranges varies from 51 cm to 151.
 Trees of these forests drop its leaves in winter (when the weather remains driest) and new leaves are generated after winter.
 During the rainy season these types of forest completely decorate lush green leaves.
 Some significant trees of Dry Tropical Forest are Sal, Acacia, Mangoes and Bamboo.